ddugovic/omgwords-agent/docs/SETUP_ROBUST.md

 #### Twitch

  First, create a **new Twitch account** that will act as your bot for testing.
-My test account is called ClassicTetrisBotTest, but you can call yours anything you want.
+My test account is called OMGWordsAgentTest, but you can call yours anything you want.
 I recommend doing this in a private browsing/incognito window (or in a browser you don't normally use for Twitch) so you don't have to log out of your actual Twitch account.
 Next, in that same window in a new tab, go to `https://twitchapps.com/tmi/`.
 TMI stands for "Twitch Messaging Interface", and this webpage will generate an OAuth token that allows your bot to actually log into the Twitch account.
 Click the "Continue" button, then "Authorize" on the next page.
 Once you are presented with the OAuth key, **copy it into a text document or otherwise save it for later**.
 This includes the `oauth:` prefix.
 Then, you may close the tab.

 Next, ideally in the same browser window, head to `https://dev.twitch.tv`.
 Click "Log in with Twitch" in the top right, and then "Authorize" on the subsequent page.
 When you're redirected back to the dev homepage, click on the "Your Console" button in the top right (right where the login button used to be).
 On the right, in the Applications panel, click "Register Your Application".
 The *Name* field can be whatever you want, but you should add `http://localhost` as an *OAuth Redirect URL*, and the *Category* should be "Chat Bot".
 Complete the captcha and click "Create".
 Then, click "Manage", and **copy and store the contents of the Client ID field in the same place you stored your OAuth key.** Make sure you remember which is which (the OAuth key should still have that `oauth:` prefix).